Sorry, you need to enable JavaScript to visit this website.

 Top Things to Know

-• OSSE will provide LEAs with a Start of School Special Education Newsletter with information pertinent to all LEA Special Education Points of Contact (SPED POCs), including updates and reminders regarding SPED POC roles and responsibilities, policy and guidance, data systems, monitoring activities, and nonpublic placement processes.
+• The Office of the State Superintendent of Education’s (OSSE's) Start of School Special Education Newsletter was published on Aug.
+19. The newsletter will provide local education agencies (LEAs) with information pertinent to all LEA Special Education Points of Contact (SPED POCs), including updates and reminders regarding SPED POC roles and responsibilities, policy and guidance, data systems, monitoring activities, and nonpublic placement processes.
+Monthly newsletters will be published throughout the school year.

-• The 2023 Special Education Performance Report (SEPR) is available to review.
-SEPR is an annual report designed to provide LEAs and families with meaningful information about LEA progress toward improving outcomes for students with disabilities.
-The 2024 SEPR (using 2022-23 school year data) will be shared before the end of the calendar year.
+• The 2025 Special Education Performance Report (SEPR) was released for LEA review in the OSSE SEPR Quickbase Application by Aug.
+15. SEPR is an annual report designed to provide LEAs and families with meaningful information about LEA progress toward improving outcomes for students with disabilities.

 Key Dates & Deadlines